tableau/server-client-python/docs/api-ref.md

 ```py
 CSVRequestOptions(maxage=-1)
 ```
 Use this class to specify view filters to be applied when the CSV data is generated.
-This class can also be used to specify the maxage of the cached CSV data on server.
+Optionally, you can specify the maximum age of the CSV data cached on the server by providing a `maxage` value.
 See `views.populate_csv`.

 **Attributes**

 Name  |  Description
 :--- | :---
-`maxage` | The maximum number of minutes the CSV data will be cached on server before being refreshed.
-Value must be an integer between `1` and `240` minutes. `0` will be interpreted as 1 minute on server, as that is the shortest interval allowed.
-By default, maxage is set to `-1`, indicating default server behavior.
+`maxage` | Optional.
+The maximum number of minutes the CSV data will be cached on the server before being refreshed.
+The value must be an integer between `1` and `240` minutes. `0` will be interpreted as 1 minute on server, as that is the shortest interval allowed.
+By default, `maxage` is set to `-1`, indicating the default behavior configured in server settings.

 **Example**